spinnaker/spinnaker.io/content/en/docs/guides/developer/plugin-creators/overview.md

 ---
 title: "Plugin Creators Overview"
-linkTitle: "Overview"
+linkTitle: "Plugin Creators Overview"
 weight: 1
-description: "Overview of plugin types"
+description: "This document is an overview of plugin types."
 ---